-Norway will officially be reopening its borders for tourism on July 15th, 2020 to most European countries including the UK.
+Norway officially reopened its borders for tourism on July 15th, 2020 to most European countries including the UK.

-Countries that will be permitted to visit Norway without a 14 day quarantine starting on July 15th:
+Countries that will be permitted to visit Norway without a 10 day quarantine:

 Finland (some areas)

 Countries that can still visit (with PCR testing)

 Norway is still allowing EU/Schengen nations to visit during this time, however all arrivals must bring a negative PCR test, taken no longer than 72 hours before arrival into Norway.